vuepress/vuepress-plugin-blog/docs/README.md

 ]
 ```

-If you visit `/`, current page leverages layout `DirectoryPagination`, you can also use `this
+If you visit `/`, current page leverages layout `DirectoryPagination`, you can also use
-.$pagination.pages` to access it:
+`this.$pagination.pages` to access it:

 ```json
 [